-In the judgment, the Constitutional Court in Johannesburg ruled against a law dating from South Africa’s apartheid era which permitted criminal penalties, including fines and up to one year’s imprisonment, for failure to give proper notice to the authorities of a planned gathering of 15 or more people.
+In the judgment, the Constitutional Court in Johannesburg ruled against a 1993 law which permitted criminal penalties, including fines and up to one year’s imprisonment, for failure to give proper notice to the authorities of a planned gathering of 15 or more people.

 The criminal provisions of the Regulation of Gatherings Act, passed in 1993, were rarely used until Jacob Zuma became President in 2009.
 Protesters, many of whom did not even know about the law’s notification requirements, were arrested and let off with no or minor penalties.
 But in 2013, 10 activists from the Social Justice Coalition decided to challenge the law’s validity, after being arrested during a peaceful protest outside Cape Town’s Civic Centre.

 The Constitutional Court’s unanimous judgment emphatically recognized the importance of the right to protest: “People who lack political and economic power have only protests as a tool to communicate their legitimate concerns.
 To take away that tool would … frustrate a stanchion of our democracy: public participation.”

 The judgment notes the chilling effect criminalization has on all people, and children in particular (as urged by amicus curiae Equal Education): “For children, who cannot vote, assembling, demonstrating, and picketing are integral to their involvement in the political process ... exposing children to the criminal justice system—even if diverted under the Child Justice Act—is traumatic and must be a measure of last resort.”